helins/linux.i2c.horter-i2hae.clj/README.md

 ## Installation

-Simple add the following to your dependencies :
+Simply add the following to your dependencies :

     [dvlopt/horter-i2hae "0.0.0-alpha4"]